 - Physical Distancing.
 Visiting groups should to the greatest extent possible stay more than 6 feet away from other guests when in the Museum.
 We have set a travel pattern in the Museum using the Templeton Points that are on the floor.
-Guests should start in the Quinnetukut Room [Limit 15], then enter our Exhibit “Skug: Snakes in the Eastern Woodlands” [Limit 12].
+Guests should start in the Quinnetukut Room [Limit 15].
 Our Templeton Points will then guide you to our Longhouse [Limit 6] - only 1 group may be in this room at a time - follow the directions to enter on the left and then return on the other side.
 The “We are Still Here Room” [Limit 15] is open for you to explore where your interests take your group; again please stay more than 6 feet from other guests.

 - The Gift Shop is limited to 1 group at a time (Limit 6].

 - Cleaning and Disinfecting actions will be completed by our staff prior to opening as well as on a two-hour schedule and focus on doors and other frequent touch points.
 Bathrooms will also be addressed on the same schedule.
 We will maintain records of our completed tasks.